-- 14.01 All employees who work other than on the weekday day shift shall be eligible for the following premiums: - (a) Afternoon Shift 30¢ per hour for work performed at regular rates. - (b) Night Shift 47¢ per hour for work performed at regular rates. - (c) Weekend Shift 59¢ per hour for work performed at regular rates between the hours of 12:00 midnight Friday and 12:00 midnight Sunday.
-Employees eligible for this shift differential are not eligible for (a) or (b) above. - 14.02 Employees required to work outside of the normal shift hours under Article 11 shall be paid whichever is the highest shift differential involved.
+- (b) Effective July 1, 2020 all employees who work other than on the weekday day shift shall be eligible for the following premiums: - (i) Afternoon Shift \$0.75 per hour for work performed at regular rates. - (ii) Night Shift \$1.00 per hour for work performed at regular rates. - (iii) Weekend Shift \$1.25 per hour for work performed at regular rates between the hours of 12:00 midnight Friday and 12:00 midnight Sunday.
+Employees eligible for this shift differential are not eligible for (i) or (ii) above. - 14.02 Employees required to work outside of the normal shift hours under Article 11 shall be paid whichever is the highest shift differential involved.